lghackett/ARE212-section/README.md

 * Scope
 * Examples using classes from ``scikit-learn``

+### April 1: Kernel regression: lambda functions and list comprehensions
+* Writing kernel regression functions
+* Using list comprehensions to generate data
+* Using lambda functions to pass functions to other functions
+* Basic plotting

-### April 1: Playing well with others: version control
+### April 8: Playing well with others: version control
 * git, GitHub
 * Branching
 * cloning, pulling, committing, pushing